Quantum mechanical virial theorem in systems with translational and rotational symmetry: Introduction

-The conditions of the theorem in Sec. \ref {sec:theorem} are not satisfied if a member of the set $\{\Omega ^\alpha \}$ exists which does not commute with the operator $G$.
-Therefore, possible applications of the theorem in Sec. \ref {sec:theorem} should be considered with this limitation in mind.
+The conditions of the theorem in Sect. \ref {sec:theorem} are not satisfied for example, if a member of the set $\{\Omega ^\alpha \}$ exists which does not commute with the operator $G$.
+Therefore, possible applications of the theorem in Sect. \ref {sec:theorem} should be considered with this limitation in mind.
 Another limitation is that an eigenvector of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha \}\}$ need not be in a domain of operator $G$.
-These and other limitations are discussed in more detail in Sec. \ref {sec:theorem}.
-The proof of the theorem in Sec. \ref {sec:theorem} includes the use of analytic functions and distributions.
-Part of the proof extends to Appendix \ref{app:1}.
-It is expected that the theorem in Sec. \ref {sec:theorem} relates to a large number of nonrelativistic and relativistic quantum mechanical $N$-particle systems with translational and rotational symmetry.
+These and other limitations are discussed in more detail in Sect. \ref {sec:theorem} and at the end of Sect. \ref{sec:dilations}.
+The proof of the theorem in Sect. \ref {sec:theorem} includes the use of analytic functions and distributions.
+Part of the proof extends to the Appendix \ref{app:1}.
+It is expected that the theorem in Sect. \ref {sec:theorem} relates to a large number of nonrelativistic and relativistic quantum mechanical $N$-particle systems with translational and rotational symmetry.